-Dunmore Boys' Home at Pendle Hill was run by the Churches of Christ as a boys' home from 1936 until some time in the 1990s.
+Dunmore House at Pendle Hill was run by the Churches of Christ as a boys' home from 1936 until the early 1980s.

 Dunmore House was opened as a boys' home by Thomas E. Rofe, conference president of the Churches of Christ, on 5 April 1936.
 Dunmore House was also the name for the historic house that located the boys' home, and dates from the 1880s.